-Sexual Harrassment/Assault is unwanted behaviour of a sexual nature that violates your dignity, makes you feel intimitdates, degraded or humiliated or creates a hostile or offensive environment.
-Read this page to find out more about sexual harrassment and assault, how to report it and support available.
+Sexual Harassment/Assault is unwanted behaviour of a sexual nature that violates your dignity, makes you feel intimidated, degraded or humiliated or creates a hostile or offensive environment.
+Read this page to find out more about sexual harassment and assault, how to report it and support available.

 Sexual harassment can be:

 Sexual harassment can happen to women and men, transgender and intersex persons, and those who are non gender-conforming.
 It is not limited by sexual orientation.

 Sexual assault is different.
 Sexual assault refers to a sexual act in which a person is forced to engage against their will.
 It is a form of sexual violence and can include:

 Sexual assault is a statutory offense, meaning it can be punished by a court.

 There are two main ways we recommend reporting a sexual assault:

 Call 999 to report the incident, as soon as you can after the crime.